Wellcare vs. Kaiser Permanente

 Wellcare and Kaiser Permanente are smaller insurance companies when compared to some of the much larger corporations that offer insurance plans in the United States.
 Each company, however, remains popular and competitive, especially when it comes to Medicare Advantage (Medicare Part C) plan options.

 You can use this Medicare plan review to see how Wellcare and Kaiser compare.
 You can also compare Medicare plans online to determine which carrier might offer the best Medicare Advantage insurance plan for your needs.

 7% of all Medicare Advantage plan beneficiaries are members of a Kaiser Permanente Medicare plan.
 Many Medicare customers appreciate their coverage from Kaiser Permanente.
-In fact, J.D.
-Power ranked Kaiser Permanente as having the highest level of customer satisfaction in five of the regions the company serves.
+In fact, Kaiser Permanente ia rated 4.3 stars for quality by the NCQA and a perfect five stars by Healthcare.gov.

 Mid-size company feel with a small company feel.

 Recently merged with Centene, a multinational health care company.

 Only offers two types of Medicare insurance.